What Is The Difference Between Rough And Planed Timber?

-The difference between rough and planed lumber is the same whether you’re a professional or a home-grown DIYer.
+The difference between rough and planed timber is the same whether you’re a professional or a home-grown DIYer.

 However, many DIYers can find the technical terms and acronyms used in lumber descriptions confusing and are wary of buying the wrong materials.
 As timber can be an expensive material, buying the wrong type can be a costly mistake.